astronomer/docs/astro/manage-astro-executors.md

 `[Parallelism]= ([Total number of running workers for all worker queues] * [The sum of all **Maximum tasks per worker*** values for all worker queues])`.

 These calculations are computed by KEDA every 10 seconds.
 For more information on how workers are affected by changes to a Deployment, see [What happens during a code deploy](deploy-code.md#what-happens-during-a-code-deploy).
+### Configure Celery worker scaling

+Celery worker scaling is configured at the worker queue level.
+Changing how Celery workers scale ensures that your Deployment always has enough resources to run tasks, but never too much that you pay for unnecessary infrastructure.

+- **Max Tasks Per Worker**: The maximum number of tasks that a single worker can run at a time.
+If the number of queued and running tasks exceeds this number, a new worker is added to run the remaining tasks.
+This value is equivalent to [worker concurrency](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#worker-concurrency) in Apache Airflow.
+It is 16 by default.
+- **Worker Count (Min-Max)**: The minimum and maximum number of workers that can run at a time.
+The number of running workers changes regularly based on **Maximum Tasks per Worker** and the current number of tasks in a queued or running state.
+By default, the minimum number of workers is 1 and the maximum is 10.

 ## Kubernetes executor